I’m a poet—editor—teacher—publisher—artist—collaborator

 College-level courses I've taught include: creative writing workshops from the introductory to the thesis level, British Literature surveys, “Reading as a Writer,” "Copyright, Commerce, and Culture,” ‘Environment and the Novel,” “Major Poets,” and freshman composition.

-I regularly teach classes for adult artists and writers on zoom and in person, like these past classes:
+I regularly teach classes for adult artists and writers on zoom and in person.
+Upcoming classes include:

 If you’d like to be kept in the loop about future classes, or to invite me to teach at your institution, please reach out through my contact form.